 |$ 32,397||$ 34,750|

-Over the past couple of model years, nearly all of the comfort-oriented, full-size, front-wheel-drive sedans that compete with the 2014 Hyundai Azera have been redesigned.
-And while much has changed in this class--with the introduction of showy new versions of the Chevrolet Impala and Toyota Avalon, most notably—the Azera still stands up well for those who want a lot of comfort and features for the money.Overall, the Azera remains one of the better efforts in this class—a half step down from luxury brand, but a solid step up from mass-market mid-size sedans—don't need to be so floaty and motion-sickness-inducing.
+The Hyundai Azera was completely redesigned just a couple of model years ago; yet over that time, nearly all of the comfort-oriented, full-size, front-wheel-drive sedans that compete with it have been redesigned.
+And despite the introduction of showy new versions of the Chevrolet Impala and Toyota Avalon, most notably, the 2014 Hyundai Azera still stands up well for those who want a lot of comfort and features for the money.Overall, the Azera remains one of the better efforts in this class—a half step down from luxury brand, but a solid step up from mass-market mid-size sedans—don't need to be so floaty and motion-sickness-inducing.
 Hyundai has positioned it toward 'design-minded consumers,' and Azera definitely hits an aesthetic high water mark for the brand.
 Designers looked to build on the 'fluidic sculpture' theme, but there's been a lot of attention paid to the details, with nicely sculpted LED taillamps, side mirrors with build-in turn-signal indicators, and HID xenon headlamps.
 Inside, the layout is definitely more cockpit-like than in most other large sedans, but the dash pushes outward at the corners to help free up a little more space.
 Cool-blue accent lighting keeps with the ambiance, and there's a very distinctive two-tier layout, with some combinations pairing a lighter-tone lower tier with a darker upper tier that matches the upholstery.

 Shoppers looking for style and comfort generally want good, confident straight-line performance, and the Azera has that and more.
 The 3.3-liter 'Lambda' V-6 makes 293 horsepower, as well as 255 pound feet—on regular gasoline—and is smooth and responsive, thanks in part to a six-speed automatic transmission, which includes a Shiftronic manual mode.
 The transmission has a wide range of gear ratios to allow quick takeoffs, strong passing ability, and relaxed cruising.
 In previous drives we've noted that the electric power steering is confidence inspiring (although Hyundai notes that it's been retuned for this year), and special Sachs amplitude-selective campers not only help filter out minor bumps.